 How to keep access to reviews

-Senior Editors should continue editing tasks in order to be evaluated for recent work.
-If a Senior Editor receives a rating below 4.0 in an evaluation, or if a pattern of suspicious behavior is detected during quality checks, they will lose access to reviews.
+Reviewers should continue editing tasks in order to be evaluated for recent work.
+If a reviewer receives a rating below 4.0 in an evaluation, or if a pattern of suspicious behavior is detected during quality checks, they will lose access to reviews.